2004–05 Atlanta Thrashers season

-The 2004–05 Atlanta Thrashers season was the sixth season for the National Hockey League franchise that was established on June 25, 1997.
+The 2004–05 Atlanta Thrashers season was the sixth season for the National Hockey League (NHL) franchise that was established on June 25, 1997.

-No games were played during the 2004–05 NHL season due to the lock-out of the NHL players by the league, however teams business did occur, including the Thrashers' participation in the 2004 NHL Entry Draft that was held on June 26 in Raleigh, North Carolina.
+No games were played during the 2004–05 NHL season due to the lock-out of the NHL players by the league, however teams business did occur, including the Thrashers' participation in the 2004 NHL entry draft that was held on June 26 in Raleigh, North Carolina.

 Schedule

 The Thrashers preseason and regular season schedules were announced on July 14, 2004.